 Tourist Scams in Jaipur

-Stay away from sweet sounding deals thrown in by tuk-tuk and taxi drivers.
-The talk actually begins by tempting you to take to one of the gemstone factory or carpet factory and so on.
-You will be tempted with cheap prices.
-At times, the “dealer” will force you with “just have a look” if you refuse.
+Stay away from sweet-sounding deals thrown in by tuk-tuk and taxi drivers.
+The talk actually begins by tempting you to take to one of the gemstone factories or carpet factories and so on.
+You will be tempted by cheap prices.
+At times, the “dealer” will force you to “just have a look” if you refuse.
 Most factories are tourist emporiums and sell inferior products at astronomical prices.
-These “dealers” earn hefty commissions on sale to the tourists that they fetch.
-Drivers are often paid handsome amount just to fetch prospective buyers.
+These “dealers” earn hefty commissions on sales to the tourists that they fetch.
+Drivers are often paid handsome amounts just to fetch prospective buyers.
 There is no point in “having a look” and wasting your time.
-Many emporiums have skilled salesman to convert non-buyers into a buyer.
+Many emporiums have skilled salesmen to convert non-buyers into a buyer.
 You can find many such stories on TripAdvisor forums.
-People have paid hundreds of dollars for something that cost US$ 1 or 2!!
+People have paid hundreds of dollars for something that costs US$ 1 or 2!!
 It is better not to get swindled when you don’t understand quality.
-Some emporiums in Jaipur have even sold replicas as antique and have been reported even in the newspaper.
+Some emporiums in Jaipur have even sold replicas as antiques and have been reported even in the newspaper.
 Tourism is a big business and some people really know how to fleece money from gullible tourists.
-This is true for every tourist city in the world be in Istanbul, Paris, Rome or Barcelona.
+This is true for every tourist city in the world be it Istanbul, Paris, Rome, or Barcelona.

 On day two, there are limited options for places to have lunch.
 Few tourist-oriented restaurants on Amer Road are the most sensible option but I can’t recommend any.
-Apart from these, you can find a few shack style local food joints near Amer Fort.
+Apart from these, you can find a few shacks-style local food joints near Amer Fort.

 Where to stay in Jaipur?